top of page

 Artist

-She started her jewelry business on the back of her truck tailgate nearly a decade ago.
-At the time, she was working as an outdoor educator and mountain guide across the Western United States.
-Making jewelry allowed her to channel the feelings her surroundings evoked into a tangible piece of art.
-It was also a way to rest and recover between outdoor objectives.
-She spent her formative years in the desert southwest, a couple years in the United Kingdom, and many traveling around the western United States.
-When she is not in her studio, you can find her somewhere deep in the mountains.
+She started her jewelry business on the back of her truck tailgate nearly a decade ago and now operates out of her home studio.
+Making jewelry allows her to channel the feelings her surroundings evoke into a tangible piece of art.
+It is also a way to rest and recover between outdoor objectives.
+When she is not in her studio, you can find her somewhere deep in the mountains either on solo trips or working as a professional mountain guide for the American Alpine Institute.

 Phillips_CamilleWild_2_edited.jpg